testillano/h2agent/README.md

 [-w|--traffic-server-worker-threads <threads>]
   Number of traffic server worker threads; defaults to 1, which should be enough even for complex logic provisioned (admin server always uses 1 worker thread).
-  It could be increased if hardware concurrency permits a greater margin taking into account other process threads considered busy.
+  It could be increased if hardware concurrency (8) permits a greater margin taking into account other process threads considered busy and I/O time spent by server threads.

+[--traffic-server-max-worker-threads <threads>]
+  Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed.

 [-t|--traffic-server-threads <threads>]
   Number of nghttp2 traffic server threads; defaults to 2 (2 connections)